 With the SEVASH Legislative Action Team, DeGrave is currently tracking and lobbying on over forty bills relevant to secular interests in the Commonwealth of Virginia.
 “Some of the bills are steps in the right direction, like HB605 in Virginia, which seeks to remove the prohibition on same-sex marriage from the Virginia constitution,” he explained.
 “Unfortunately, there are quite a few bad bills that we are tracking from major steps back on abortion rights (like HB212 and HB1274), to discrimination against trans-students (SB766, HB988).”
 The team sends action alerts to group members and partner organizations to address bills coming up to committee.
 Last year, DeGrave was able to speak to a sub-committee to support a ban on religious organizations being allowed to discriminate against couples trying to adopt children.

-On July 13, 2021, DeGrave gave an important invocation for the city of Newport News Council Meeting, VA, inspired by the AHA’s Ten Commitments.
+On July 13, 2021, DeGrave gave an important invocation, inspired by the AHA’s Ten Commitments, for the city council meeting for Newport News, VA.
 He said:

 As this body convenes to do the business of the city, instead of lowering our heads in prayer, I suggest that we look ahead, with anticipation and enthusiasm, for the task set before us.
 To accomplish this let us use: